KennethAtchon/Loctelli/README.md

 For support and questions:
 - Check the documentation in each module
-- Review the API client documentation
+- Review the API lead documentation
 - Open an issue on GitHub

 ## 🔄 Version History